-‘Double Shot At Love’ Spoilers: Pauly D & Vinny Hook Up With Former Flames In Shocking Season Twist
+‘Double Shot At Love’ Spoilers: Pauly D & Vinny Rekindle Relationships With Former Flames In Shocking Twist

 Maria Elizondo and Nikki Hall both spoke about how they felt about Vinny and Pauly to the men’s longtime pals, Mike “The Situation” Sorrentino and his wife, Lauren.

 Maria spoke to Mike and said she felt she and Vinny were in a good place as friends.
-Mike clarified that when you are friends with someone you get to know them in a different way than just a physical relationship.
+Mike clarified that when you are friends with someone, you get to know them in a different way than just a physical relationship.
 Maria said she was open to her relationship with Vinny evolving.

-“This is the comfortable that I was searching for when it came to Vinny,” she stated in the clip.
+“This is the comfortable that I’ve been searching for when it came to Vinny,” she stated in the clip.

-The two will later share a passionate kiss that didn’t make it onto the posted video shared by MTV but was seen during a trailer that aired at the end of the July 16.
+The two will later share a passionate kiss that didn’t make it into the posted video shared by MTV but was seen during a trailer that aired at the end of the July 16 episode.

 In a separate instance, Lauren stole Nikki away from the pool party to speak to her privately.
-Nikki explained that she didn’t want to just party with the DJ, she wanted to “be with him.”
-Lauren remarked if that was Nikki’s end goal she needed to reveal her feelings, and she wouldn’t know if she didn’t try.
+Nikki explained that she didn’t want to just party with the DJ; she wanted to “be with him.”
+Lauren remarked if that was Nikki’s end goal, she needed to reveal her feelings, and she wouldn’t know if she didn’t try.

 At the end of the clip, Nikki ran up to the DJ booth to give Pauly a hug.
 What was not seen was the passionate kiss she would give him in front of everyone.